Defining the architecture of the future electric grid — through open standards, policy advocacy, and working software.

 We engage with regulators (including the California Energy Commission) to promote open standards, customer choice, and interoperability in flexible demand appliance standards.

 We lead by example.
 Our founder fully electrified his home — replacing gas appliances, adding solar, battery storage, and smart panels — and demonstrated a working OpenADR 3 dynamic pricing system at the CEC Demand Flexibility Summit.
+We now operate a public price server delivering live California electricity prices via OpenADR 3.
 See the project.

 We contribute to standards bodies and working groups — including the OpenADR Alliance and AHRI 1380 — to ensure that protocols evolve to support the grid coordination architecture we envision.